LesFerch/RightClickTools/README.md

 The default option, "Shell refresh only", quickly refreshes the shell, which is most useful when you've changed an icon, but the old icon or a blank icon is displayed.
 It tells Explorer to refresh its icon cache and window views.
 It also tells Explorer to update its current settings (where possible) from the settings in the registry.

-If the "Refresh shell only" option does not correct the display of icons and thumbnails then you can select either or both of the "Reset" options which will kill Explorer, wait 2 seconds, clear the icon and/or thumbnail cache, and then restart Explorer.
+If the "Shell refresh only" option does not correct the display of icons and thumbnails then you can select either or both of the "Reset" options which will kill Explorer, wait 2 seconds, clear the icon and/or thumbnail cache, and then restart Explorer.

 ### Restart Explorer